BOOKING & REGISTRATION PROCEDURE:

 1 to 1/1 to 2 SWIMMING TEACHING/COACHING

 Bookings and full payment for 1 to 1/1 to 2 swimming sessions must be received by Aqua Swimming in advance using the secure payment link sent via email.
-Once the payment link email has been received by the person responsible for making the booking, payment for all 1 to 1 and 1 to 2 lessons must be paid for within 24 hours.
-Outside this period the session time may be offered to an alternative customer.
-Cancellations for 1 to 1’s received by Aqua Swimming within 24 hrs. of the booking period that cannot be re-let will be charged for and no refund for lessons booked will be made.
+Once the payment link email has been received by the person responsible for making the booking, payment for all 1 to 1 and 1 to 2 lessons must be paid within 24 hrs.
+Outside this period, the booking will be cancelled and offered to an alternative customer.
+Cancellations for 1 to 1’s received by Aqua Swimming within 24 hrs of the booking period that cannot be re-let will be charged for and no refund for lessons booked will be made.
 Termly 1 to 1 sessions booked on a weekly basis (10 weeks or more) must be paid for in advance and no pro-rata fees will be accepted if swimmers are only able to make part of the term owing to any known absence.

-Parents/carers must make it clear to the Aqua Swimming administration team the level and ability of the swimmer who is receiving tuition, including any known medical conditions that may affect them during a lesson period
+Parents/carers are required to inform the Aqua Swimming administration team the level and ability of the swimmer who is receiving tuition, including any known medical conditions that may affect them during a lesson period.

 Confirmation of all lessons booked including the location will be sent by email from the Aqua Swimming office before the commencement of the 1 to 1 lessons.
-The confirmation email will also contain the secure payment link for all swimming lessons booked
+The confirmation email will also contain the secure payment link for all swimming lessons booked.
+The payment link within the confirmation email is effective for a 24 hr period only.

 Aqua Swimming reserves the right to change the location of the swimming lesson/s in the event of pool malfunction or breakdown.